kitodo/kitodo-presentation/Documentation/Developers/Database.rst

    - :field:                    label  *string*
      :description:              *Display Label*

-                                Label of the core that is displayed in the backend.

    - :field:                    index_name  *string*
      :description:              *Solr Core*

-                                The actual name of the Solr core.

 tx_dlf_structures: Structures
 =============================

-Extbase domain model: ``Kitodo\Dlf\Domain\Model\Structure``

-Domain model of 'Structure'.

 .. t3-field-list-table::
    :header-rows: 1